 I am a tenure-track Assistant Professor in Philosophy at Creighton University.
+I will be a tenured Associate Professor at Creighton effective July 2021.

 My scholarship is driven by interests in knowledge, language, history, and value.
 In historical terms, I specialize in 19th and 20th-century thought, especially the phenomenological tradition.
 From a systematic perspective, my research lies at the intersection of epistemology, the theory of meaning, and the philosophy of mind, with a special interest in bridging the divide between Continental and Anglo-American work in these areas.